flatcar-archive/flatcar-docs/os/adding-users.md

 # Adding users

-You can create user accounts on a Flatcar Linux machine manually with `useradd` or via a Container Linux Config when the machine is created.
+You can create user accounts on a Flatcar Linux machine manually with `useradd` or via a Flatcar Linux Config when the machine is created.

-## Add Users via Container Linux Configs
+## Add Users via Flatcar Linux Configs

-In your Container Linux Config, you can specify many [different parameters](https://github.com/coreos/container-linux-config-transpiler/blob/master/doc/configuration.md) for each user.
+In your Flatcar Linux Config, you can specify many [different parameters](https://github.com/coreos/container-linux-config-transpiler/blob/master/doc/configuration.md) for each user.
 Here's an example:

 ```yaml container-linux-config
 passwd: